 For more than a decade, NIRH has been a leader in the fight to advance reproductive freedom across the country.
 Recently, they were integral to the successful effort to repeal an outdated criminal abortion ban in Massachusetts, and they led the fight to pass New York’s landmark Reproductive Health Act.
-Earlier this year, NIRH the passage of more than 100 bills to advance reproductive health, rights, and justice in 27 states and the District of Columbia.
+Earlier this year, NIRH published a report tracking the passage of more than 100 bills to advance reproductive health, rights, and justice in 27 states and the District of Columbia.

 The National Institute for Reproductive Health builds power at the state and local level to change public policy, galvanize public support, and normalize women’s decisions about abortion and contraception.